fleshing it out

 We crucify “the flesh with its passions and desires” by living in the Spirit and following the Spirit’s lead (Gal 5:24-25).
 The Spirit lusts “against the flesh; the two are directly opposed” (Gal 5:17).
 “If you live according to the flesh, you will die; but if by the Spirit you put to death the evil deeds of the body, you will live” (Rm 8:13).
 The Holy Spirit wants to get all our attention, time, and energy.
 Then there’s nothing left for the flesh, which then dies of neglect and starvation.
 Even when the flesh tries to assert itself, its desires are ignored because of our immersion into, that is, baptism in the Spirit.
 May we live in the Spirit and with the Spirit in us.
 May we be so Spirit-filled that there is no room for the flesh.

 Prayer: Father, may I love You so much that I will crucify my flesh and be crucified to the world (Gal 6:14).

-Promise: "In contrast, the fruit of the Spirit is love, joy, peace, patient endurance, kindness, generosity, faith, mildness, and chastity." —Gal 5:22-23
+Promise: “The fruit of the Spirit is love, joy, peace, patient endurance, kindness, generosity, faith, mildness, and chastity.” —Gal 5:22-23

 The Nihil Obstat ("Permission to Publish") is a declaration that a book or pamphlet is considered to be free of doctrinal or moral error.
 It is not implied that those who have granted the Nihil Obstat agree with the contents, opinions, or statements expressed.